 Tax breaks included in pandemic relief bills

-A series of pandemic relief bills over 2020 and 2021 include several new or expanded tax breaks for individuals and businesses.
+There are several tax breaks available on your 2021 tax returns.
 Here's a quick overview of some of these tax provisions and links:

-- Stimulus payments.
-Many taxpayers were eligible for three different stimulus checks, also known as Economic Impact Payments, in 2020 and 2021.
+- Stimulus payment.
+Many taxpayers were eligible for three different stimulus checks, also known as Economic Impact Payments.
+The first two were credits for 2020 tax returns and the third stimulus payment is an advance for the credit for 2021 tax returns.
 These payments aren't taxable income.
-The first two payments were an advance on a 2020 tax credit, and the third stimulus was an advance on a 2021 tax credit but based on your most recently filed tax return.
-When you file your 2020 and 2021 tax returns, you'll need to provide the amounts you received (if any).
-If you're eligible for a larger stimulus payment based on your 2020 or 2021 tax return, you can claim it as a Recovery Rebate Credit.
+When you file your 2021 tax returns, you'll need to provide the amount you received (if any) for the third stimulus payment.
+If you're eligible for a larger stimulus payment based on your 2021 tax return, you can claim it as a Recovery Rebate Credit.

 - Tax credits for sick and family leave.
 Self-employed taxpayers and business owners can take advantage of new tax credits for sick and family leave due to the COVID-19 pandemic.
 For self-employed taxpayers, the credit is based on their average daily self-employment income.
 For businesses that provided employees with paid sick or family leave due to the pandemic, the credit is based on wages paid.

-- Charitable deductions for non- Typically, you need to itemize deductions to get a tax break for charitable contributions.
-For 2020, even if you don't itemize, you can claim up to $300 in charitable cash donations as an "above-the-line" deduction, which reduces your adjusted gross income.
-For 2021, this amount is increased to $600 for those filing married filing joint returns.
+- Charitable deductions for non-itemizing taxpayers.
+Typically, you need to itemize deductions to get a tax break for charitable contributions.
+For 2021, even if you don't itemize, you can claim up to $300 in charitable cash donations as an "above-the-line" deduction, or up to $600 for those filing joint returns.

 Enhanced health insurance subsidies